abdm64/Stage-App/README.md

 ```
 ### Docker image

-   build your own docker image and push it to your repo  by running  d"ocker build -t my-app-name:v1 . "
+   Build your own docker image and push it to your repo  by running  "docker build -t my-app-name:v1 . "
    from the cammand line in Express-server folder you can push it to your own registy